Farmers Markets & Fishery

 Arts and Theatre

 The Apollo Civic Theatre has been a Martinsburg cultural landmark since 1913.
 The famed architect Chappie Kent, who designed the Knickerbocker Theater in Washington, D.C., also designed the Apollo.
-The Apollo features six main stage productions and hosts community events throughout the year including the very ghostly Apolloween.
+The Apollo features six main stage productions and hosts community and seasonal events throughout the year.
 304-263-6766

 Wonderment Puppet Theater, a full time, year round puppet theater for families with several original shows a year.
 It has an exhibit hall, a puppetry store, and a personal studio for creating future shows.
 304-260-9382